tom-urkin/Round-Robin/README.md

 ![simplified_sim_zoom](./docs/simplified_sim_zoom.jpg)

 **Examplary events marked on the zoom-in figure:**
-1) Priority pointed is not modified since the enable signal is logic low
+1) Arbitration is not carrried since the enable signal is logic low
 2) The enable signal is logic high, therefore arbitration is carried.
 The pointer's value is '4', however only req[1] is logic high and therefore the grant vector matched the request vector.
 3) The enable signal is logic high, therefore arbitration is carried.
 The pointer's value is '5' but req[5] is logic low (i.e. the requester with the instantaneous priority does not request access to the shared resource) the access is given to the next in line which is requester '6'.
-4) Priority pointed is not modified since the enable signal is logic low
+4) Arbitration is not carrried since the enable signal is logic low
 5) The enable signal is logic high, therefore arbitration is carried.
 The pointer's value is '6' and req[6] is logic high, therefore the requester with the instanteous priority is given access to the shared resource.
 6) Please note that the pointer value is updated to '0' for the  8-requesters scenario shown here.